Lanark

-Lanark (/ˈlænərk/ LAN-ərk; Lannraig /gd/; Lanrik) is a town in South Lanarkshire, Scotland, located 20 kilometres to the south-east of Hamilton.
+Lanark (/ˈlænərk/ LAN-ərk; Lannraig /gd/; Lanrik) is a historic market town in South Lanarkshire, Scotland, located 12 miles to the south-east of Hamilton.
 The town lies on the River Clyde, at its confluence with Mouse Water.
-In 2020, the town had a population of 8,880.
+It had a population of 8,943 in 2022.

-Lanark was a royal burgh from 1140 to 1975, and was historically the county town of Lanarkshire, though in modern times this title belongs to Hamilton.
+Lanark was usually a royal burgh from 1140 to 1975, and was historically the county town of Lanarkshire, though in modern times this title belongs to Hamilton.
 Notable landmarks nearby include New Lanark, the Corra Linn and the site of Lanark Castle.

 Lanark railway station and bus interchange have frequent services to Glasgow.
-There is little industry in Lanark and some residents commute to work in Glasgow and Edinburgh.
 Its shops serve the local agricultural community and surrounding villages.
-There is a large modern livestock auction market on the outskirts of the town.
+The outskirts of the town are home to a large modern livestock auction market and biscuit manufacturer Border Biscuits Ltd.

 History

 Medieval period

 The town's name is believed to come from the Brythonic Lanerc meaning "clear space, glade".

 In May 1297, the action at Lanark is said to have seen William Wallace, later a prominent figure in the First War of Scottish Independence, joining the uprisings taking place across Scotland with an attack on the English Sheriff of Lanark, William de Heselrig, killing the sheriff and many of his men.